 Fell Foot park is an attractive National Trust owned garden on Windermere lake shore.
 This is the point where the lake ends and the River Leven begins and it is ideal for a picnic and a paddle in summer.
 There are plenty of open grassy spaces with numerous picnic tables from where you can relax and admire the views across the lake.
-There are also some good footpaths around the mature gardens, a cafe, adventure playground and rowing boat hire.
-Free entry to the park which is open daily all year, cafe closed during winter.
+There are also some good footpaths around the mature gardens, a cafe, gift shop, adventure playground and rowing boat hire.
+In season there is a regular passenger ferry across the lake to Lakeside.
+Free entry to the park which, along with the cafe, is open daily all year.
+Shop and Ferry are seasonal.
 National Trust pay and display car park with toilet facilities.

 Back on the A592, continue towards Newby Bridge and after approx 0.8 miles, turn right at the big roundabout which is the main A590.
 After a very short distance, take the right turn which passes over the old narrow Newby bridge towards Lakeside.
 Just over the bridge on the right is the Swan Hotel which provides refreshments in a pleasant riverside setting.
 The minor road from here on becomes quite narrow and windy so take care when driving.
 After approx 1 mile, reach the village of Lakeside and just before the Lakeside Hotel on the right, turn right to Lakeside car park.